HTTP-RPC/Kilo/README.md

 If a provided value cannot be coerced to the expected type, an HTTP 400 (bad request) response will be returned.
 If no method is found that matches the provided arguments, HTTP 405 (method not allowed) will be returned.

+Note that service classes must be compiled with the `-parameters` flag so that parameter names are available at runtime.

 #### Required Parameters
 Parameters that must be provided by the caller can be indicated by the `Required` annotation.
 For example, the following service method accepts a single required `file` argument: